joaojtmarques/FitbitGatherDataMechanism/README.md

 ```

 If you are working in a Github repository in Amazon EC2 t2.micro instance, you can simply push the files and pull them in you local computer.

+## Handling Data

+You can plot the data using the *handleData/plotFile.ipynb*.
+You can also uncomment the commented lines in the code to generate .csv files.

+You can read these files into Pandas Dataframes, and handle data as you wish.